A European viewers’ survey from UPC has called upon broadcasters to curb the amount of sex and violence on TV.

 Wank week included documentaries about compulsive male masturbators, female masturbation, and a wankathon event held in London last year.

-Ofcom are changing their rules to allow TV evangelists to appeal for money
+Ofcom are changing their rules to allow TV evangelists to appeal for money on screen.

 The change, opposed by the Church of England as having a clear potential for exploiting viewers’ sensitivities, comes after a consultation process by the regulator Ofcom.
 It found that channels being beamed in from overseas, and therefore